-What is Ramadan?
+What is Ramadan? - CBBC Newsround

 People will make a special effort to connect with their communities and reach out to people who need help.

-It is common to have a meal (known as the suhoor) just before sunrise and another (known as the iftar) directly after sunset.
+It is common to have a meal (known as the suhoor) just before dawn and another (known as the iftar) directly after sunset.

 At the end of the fast - when the sun has gone down - families and friends will get together for iftar to break their fast.